ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Dishonest Clients

-A dishonest Client may attempt to exploit its early knowledge about a revoked Access Token, in order to illegitimately continue accessing a protected resource at the Resource Server beyond the Access Token revocation.
+A dishonest Client may attempt to exploit its early knowledge about a revoked Access Token, in order to illegitimately continue accessing a protected resource at the RS beyond the Access Token revocation.

-That is, the Client might gain knowledge about the revocation of an Access Token considerably earlier than the Resource Server, e.g., if the Client relies on CoAP Observe to access the TRL resource at the AS, while the Resource Server relies only on polling through individual requests.
+That is, the Client might gain knowledge about the revocation of an Access Token considerably earlier than the RS, e.g., if the Client relies on CoAP Observe to access the TRL resource at the AS, while the RS relies only on polling through individual requests.

-This makes the Resource Server vulnerable during a time interval that starts when the Client gains knowledge of the revoked Access Token and ends when the Resource Server expunges the Access Token, e.g., after having gained knowledge of its revocation.
-During such a time interval, the Client would be able to illegitimately access protected resources at the Resource Server, if this still retains the Access Token without knowing about its revocation yet.
+This makes the RS vulnerable during a time interval that starts when the Client gains knowledge of the revoked Access Token and ends when the RS expunges the Access Token, e.g., after having gained knowledge of its revocation.
+During such a time interval, the Client would be able to illegitimately access protected resources at the RS, if this still retains the Access Token without knowing about its revocation yet.

-In order to mitigate the risk of such an abuse, if a Resource Server relies solely on polling through individual requests to the TRL resource, the Resource Server SHOULD enforce an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.
+In order to mitigate the risk of such an abuse, if a RS relies solely on polling through individual requests to the TRL resource, the RS SHOULD enforce an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.

 # IANA Considerations # {#iana}